madebycomrades/auto-kitty/README.md

 ## Dev server

-To start a local server that automatically watches files for changes run:
+To start a local server that automatically watches files for changes in the project root run:

 ```
 meteor